We’ve heard that the folks at Rocketfish have been making quite impressive mounts so we had to test it for ourselves.

 That’s because when you upgrade, you will not have to buy another mount for the bigger TV.

-It has a maximum weight capacity of 100 pounds which is more than enough to safely support all newer TVs as well as most older ones.
+In my opinion, It has a maximum weight capacity of 100 pounds which is more than enough to safely support all newer TVs as well as most older ones.

 It’s a full-motion mount so you don’t have to worry about being stuck in one viewing position.
 You can easily use the smooth-moving arm to swivel, tilt, extend and rotate your television to suit your viewing needs.